How long before seroquel is out of your system

 Overall, Seroquel is an effective medication for the treatment of several psychiatric conditions.
 If you have been prescribed Seroquel, it is important to take it as directed and to communicate regularly with your healthcare provider to ensure optimal results.

-See also Seroquel interaction with lithium
+See also Seroquel and klonopin

 About the medication